 Our eyes are the most precious gift from God to us, through which we can see the whole world.
-Without eyes we can not enjoy the beauty of nature.
-A good eyesight is most important for healthy people.
+Without eyes, we can not enjoy the beauty of nature.
+Good eyesight is most important for healthy people.
 But today we can see many problems related to eyesight.
-These problems occurs among all age people even in child’s also.
+These problems occur among all ages people even children also.

-There are many reasons for decreasing eyesight, including pollution, lack of nutrition and more.
-Eyesight related problems can be seen more in cities as compared to villages.
-Our daily routine like watching TV, smartphones badly affects our eyesight.
+There are many reasons for decreasing eyesight, including pollution, lack of nutrition, and more.
+Eyesight-related problems can be seen more in cities as compared to villages.
+Our daily routines like watching TV, and smartphones badly affect our eyesight.

-We can also improve our eyesight by meditation exercise like Tratak which reduces the chances of blindness and weakened eyesight.
-Some Pranayama techniques like Kapal Bhati, Anulom Vilom helps in prevention of eye diseases such as cataracts and glaucoma
+We can also improve our eyesight through meditation exercises like Tratak which reduces the chances of blindness and weakened eyesight.
+Some Pranayama techniques like Kapal Bhati, and Anulom Vilom help in the prevention of eye diseases such as cataracts and glaucoma

 Use Yoga as a Therapy

 We can use Yoga as a therapy to protect our eyes from diseases and improve our eyesight.
-To ensure good eyesight you also needs to focus on proper nutrition and sufficient sleep.
-Here we are going to discuss about some Yoga techniques which you can practice for minimum 5-10 minutes a day to improve eye health.
+To ensure good eyesight you also need to focus on proper nutrition and sufficient sleep.
+Here we are going to discuss some Yoga techniques which you can practice for a minimum 5-10 minutes a day to improve eye health.

 Formation of the Halasana posture: